CookieDevLab/Todolist/README.md

 - Google Auth Libraries (google-auth, google-auth-oauthlib, google-api-python-client)

 ### 🔐 Google API Setup
-1.Go to Google Cloud Console
+1. Go to Google Cloud Console
-2.Create a new project or use an existing one
+2. Create a new project or use an existing one
-3.Enable the Google Tasks API
+3. Enable the Google Tasks API
-4.Go to Credentials > Create credentials > OAuth 2.0 Client ID
+4. Go to Credentials > Create credentials > OAuth 2.0 Client ID
-5.Download the credentials.json and place it in the root directory of this project
+5. Download the credentials.json and place it in the root directory of this project

 ### 🙌 Acknowledgements
 [Google API Python Client](https://github.com/googleapis/google-api-python-client)